by Antonio Donnangelo

 rapid and accurate mapping of fields.

-makes it possible to monitor the evolution of crops over time, allowing you to analyze and compare changes in plant conditions, such as
+With a single survey, one can highlight the characteristics of the crops at that given time but make multi-temporal surveys makes it possible to monitor the evolution of crops over time, making it possible to analyze and compare changes in plant conditions, such as growth, biomass volume, vegetative vigor, and the presence of disease or stress.

 Case Study.

 On behalf of an assay center, multi-temporal surveys were performed from February to May 2023.
-Each flight was performed on 64 wheat plots measuring 3×7 m, each subjected to a different treatment with
+Each flight was performed on 64 wheat plots measuring 3×7 m, each subjected to a different treatment with biostimulants.

 Through the analysis of the images taken, it was possible to reconstruct for each survey the 3D digital model (Fig.1) and reflectance maps of the test area.